cp-algorithms/cp-algorithms/src/graph/hld.md

 Let there be a tree $G$ of $n$ vertices, with an arbitrary root.

-The essence of this tree decomposition is to **split the tree into several paths** so that for any vertex $v$ it turns out that if we rise from $v$ to the root, then the number of such paths we will need to traverse is no more than $\log n$.
+The essence of this tree decomposition is to **split the tree into several paths** so that we can reach the root vertex from any $v$ by traversing at most $\log n$ paths.
 In addition, none of these paths should intersect with another.

 It is clear that if we find such a decomposition for any tree, it will allow us to reduce certain single queries of the form *“calculate something on the path from $a$ to $b$”* to several queries of the type *”calculate something on the segment $[l;r]$ of the $k^{th}$ path”*.